os6sense/checkout_kata/README.md

 # === DESCRIPTION
-An implementation of the Checkout problem in Ruby.
+An implementation of the Checkout problem/kata in Ruby.

 # === INSTALLATION
-clone this repositiory and run bundle install
+clone this repositiory and run

+  bundle install

 # === RUNNING